 Welcome to a glimpse of Maui!
 Home to more sub-cultures than any of the other Hawaiian Islands, our Valley Isle has a little bit of everything.
 Culture and history, marine life, rainforests, water sports, and mouth-watering foods are but a small slice of our paradise without even mentioning our beaches and sunsets.
-Here are 10 of our top favorite things to do here on Maui, be sure to visit https://www.your-rv-lifestyle.com/best-things-to-do-in-hawaii/ for a longer list of Hawaii fun!
-Also, let TripAdvisor, Yelp, and Google Search be your best friends while planning your Hawaiian vacation, it is hard to go wrong when you are getting results and opinions from people just like yourselves who have been here, done that.
-However you choose to spend your time you will be glad you chose to spend it on Maui.
+Here are 10 of our top favorite things to do here on Maui.
+Be sure to visit RV Lifestyle’s article on the 100 Best Things to Do in Hawaii for a longer list of Hawaii fun!
+Also, let TripAdvisor, Yelp, and Google Search be your best friends while planning your Hawaiian vacation.
+It is hard to go wrong when you are getting results and opinions from people just like yourselves who have been here, done that.
+However, you choose to spend your time you will be glad you chose to spend it on Maui.
 Maui No Ka Oi!

 #1 Maui Ocean Center

 Fun for all ages, but especially the small ones who aren’t quite ready for snorkeling.
 At the Maui Ocean Center you have the perfect opportunity to see Hawaii’s vast array of marine life, many of which can be seen nowhere else in the world.
 Sharks, sea turtles, eels, fish and so much more.
 Assorted presentations take place throughout the day to teach about Hawaii’s ocean dwellers from the shallow reef to the open sea.
 Visit the Humpbacks of Hawai’i Exhibit & 3D Sphere, and through the latest cutting edge visual and audio technology observe Maui’s Humpback Whales up close and personal in their habitat of the depths.
 This is one of the most exciting things you can do on Maui!